mmistakes/minimal-mistakes/_pages/blogconfiguration.md

 ---

-# Here is the changes I made to my blog.
+## Here is the changes made to my blog

 | File | Modifications | Additions |
 |:--:|:--|:--|